eriche2016/phrase-based_image_captioning/README.md

-# Parsing captions and get chunk phrases out of them
+# Parsing captions and get chunk phrases out of them(may add a .sh file to run the preprocessing in one shot)

 ## parsing dataset for extracting chunks